aimlcommunitybd/public-docs/legal/code-of-conduct.md

 #### 7. **Conflict of Interest**
    - When discussing or sharing details about a project you are or were employed in, ensure you are not violating any confidentiality agreements or contracts with your employer/client.

-#### 8. **Avoid Political Discussions**
+#### 8. **Avoid Potentially Divisive Topics**
-   - Refrain from engaging in political debates or sharing political views, whether valid or invalid.
+- To ensure an inclusive environment for all members, please avoid divisive topics outside our community's scope.
+- This includes political discussions, ideological debates, or other sensitive topics that may create hostility, regardless of perspective.
    - This community is focused on AI/ML and professional growth.

 #### 9. **This Code of Conduct applies to the following people in online and offline spaces:**